“Tell me and I’ll forget.

 What makes some professionals stand out from the crowd is their ability to tackle new problems, analyze them thoroughly, and come up with innovative and effective solutions.
 Hence, in my view, business education should prepare our students to excel at those tasks.
 My teaching philosophy reflects this belief.
 My courses blend solid understanding of theory with hands-on applications focused on problem-solving.
 Depending on the subject, applying concepts could demand collecting and managing data, modeling in Excel, programming econometric tests, interpreting results, or simply working out paper-based problems.
 Irrespective of the class, students will typically finish my courses having strengthened their analytical skills and feeling better prepared to develop valuable solutions.

-In 2019 I received the University Teaching Award at Universidad de San Andrés and in 2021 at ESCP Business School
+I have earned the University Teaching Award at both ESCP Business School (Europe) and Universidad de San Andrés (Argentina)

 Some Courses Recently Taught